LarP3/Repo1/README.md

-A page featuring some code.
+A page featuring some code/projects.